Integrate backend modules with your system

 • VPC_CONNECTOR_NAME: The name of your Serverless VPC Access connector for connecting Cloud Run services to Memorystore for Redis.
 Recommended value: aa-integration-vpc.

 • VPC_NETWORK: The VPC network to attach your Serverless VPC Access connector to.
-The value should be 'default' if you do not set up VPC for your Google Cloud Platform project.
+The value should be default if you don't set up VPC for your Google Cloud project.

 • REDIS_INSTANCE_ID: A name for your Redis instance.
 Recommended value: aa-integration-redis.

-Create a Redis instance in the same region as your Cloud Run services
+Create a Redis instance in the region of your Cloud Run services

 Run the following command: